Asim Duttaroy

 He demonstrated the presence of several plasma membrane-located transport/binding proteins, such as fatty acid translocase (FAT/CD36), plasma membrane fatty acid binding protein (FABPpm), fatty acid transport protein (FATP), and intracellular FABPs, in the human placenta.
-He identified the placental-specific FABPpm is mainly responsible for the preferential placental transport of DHA and ARA from the mother to support fetal brain growth during the third trimester.
+He identified that the placental-specific FABPpm is mainly responsible for the preferential placental transport of DHA and ARA from the mother to support fetal brain growth during the third trimester.

 Schematic diagram of the putative roles of the placental plasma-membrane-associated and cytoplasmic FABPs in fatty acid uptake and metabolism in the placenta.

 α-Tocopherol-Binding Protein: Vitamin E is transported in plasma mainly by lipoproteins, but little is known about how it is transported intracellularly.
 Duttaroy identified a new α-tocopherol-binding protein with a molecular mass of 14.2 kDa found in the cytosol of the heart and liver.
 This protein specifically binds α-tocopherol more than δ- and γ-homologues but does not bind oleate.
 The binding is quick, reversible, and saturable, indicating a specialized role in the intracellular transport and metabolism of α-tocopherol.^{1–4} The discovery of these binding proteins is vital for understanding how α-tocopherol is distributed within cells and tissues.
 Since α-tocopherol is a powerful antioxidant, proper localization is crucial for protecting cellular membranes from oxidative damage.
 Disruptions in the function of these binding proteins could weaken the protective effects of α-tocopherol, potentially leading to cellular problems and contributing to various diseases.

-Duttaroy serves as Editor-In-Chief of the peer-reviewed journal Food & Nutrition Research, which has an Impact factor of 3.4 (2024).
+Duttaroy serves as Editor-In-Chief of the peer-reviewed journal Food & Nutrition Research, which has an Impact factor of 4.5 (2025).
 Duttaroy serves on the editorial boards of several other journals, including Prostaglandins Leukotrienes and Essential Fatty Acids, Nutrients, and European Journal of Lipid Science and Technology.

-Since 2022, Professor Duttaroy has been consistently ranked among the world’s top 2% of scientists each year on Stanford/Elsevier’s list.
+Since 2022, Professor Duttaroy has been consistently ranked among the world's top 2% of scientists each year on Stanford/Elsevier's list.

 Legacy

-Duttaroy’s research focuses on how the placenta transports maternal plasma DHA and ARA to the fetus.
+Duttaroy's research focuses on how the placenta transports maternal plasma DHA and ARA to the fetus.
 The fetal brain development in utero is critically dependent on the maternal supply of these fatty acids in the utero.
 His studies have been documented through several articles.
 Besides, his articles have drawn many citations (Google Scholar PubMed).

 His other research area is cardioprotective factors in fruits and vegetables.
 He has discovered the anti-platelet factors from tomatoes.
 This discovery made by him is now widely known as Fruitflow.
 In 2009, Fruitflow® became the first product in Europe to obtain an approved, proprietary health claim under Article 13(5) of the European Health Claims Regulation 1924/2006 on nutrition and health claims made on foods.
-The EU Commission authorized the health claim “water-soluble tomato concentrate (WSTC) I and II help maintain normal platelet aggregation, which contributes to healthy blood flow.”.
+The EU Commission authorized the health claim "water-soluble tomato concentrate (WSTC) I and II help maintain normal platelet aggregation, which contributes to healthy blood flow."
 Fruitflow® is now widely available in different countries worldwide.